 （2）Recycling of new and renewable energy devices

 （3）Natural gas hydrates production by CO2 injection

 WU Fengyun, Foreign Affairs Coordinator in GIEC

-A Bird’s View of GIEC in 2013 (Image by GIEC)
+A Bird’s View of GIEC (Image by GIEC)